erdogant/bnlearn/docs/pages/html/_sources/Continuous Data.rst.txt

 	dot

-To run Structure learning, we now can use the direct-lingam method for fitting.
+Structure learning can be applied with the direct-lingam method for fitting.

 .. code-block:: python